csmart/git_info/README.md

 With Subversion, there is a single repository where the code and its history is stored.
 No-one gets full direct access to the repository (except administrators).
-All SCM related commands like, committing, branching, merging and even getting the log, are run across the network and on the central server.
+All SCM related commands like committing, branching, merging and even getting the log, are run across the network and on the central server.

 With Git on the other hand, while there is generally a single blessed